Multi section pole that rotates 360 degrees. 4 different sizes available with single or double sided printed flag.

-There are a number of flags such as National Flags that do not require permission.
+There are a number of flags such as national flags that do not require permission.
 Advertising flags are covered by different rules.
-A flag advertising a charitable event or a promotional flag used on a forecourt may be exempt but others advertising flags may not be.
+A flag advertising a charitable event or a promotional flag used on a forecourt may be exempt but other advertising flags may not be.
 Each council has its own set of rules so it is always advisable to check.

 Should my flags be single or double-sided flags?